Great Glen Cycleway

 Aslaich Bed & Breakfast is situated in the peaceful and picturesque village of Lewiston, adjoining the village of Drumnadrochit.
 This family run bed and breakfast offers peace, relaxation and beautiful views of the surrounding hills and countryside within Glenurquhart (the Great Glen).
 The Shores of Loch Ness (Urquhart Bay) is a short woodland walk away, and the house is situated 400 metres from the Great Glen Way.
 The house has a drying room for those wet walking days and has Wi-Fi available.

 Today provides a different take on the Great Glen as you climb sharply out of Drumnadrochit and away from the lochs that you have so faithfully followed.
-Today you will be cycling through more remote scenery.
-Most of the cycling today is on minor roads as you ride deeper into the hills and fields that surround the Great Glen.
-You cycle down past the charming Loch Laide before heading past the Caiplich Prehistoric Settlement, which is worth checking out even if only for the view.
-Then you are back amongst the hills before a long descent into the capital of the Highlands, Inverness.
+Follow mostly minor country roads through beautiful scenery as you ride deeper into the hills and fields that surround the Great Glen.
+Pass charming Loch Laide and the Caiplich Prehistoric Settlement - worth checking out even if only for the view!
+Then return once more to the hills and enjoy a long descent into the Highland capital of Inverness.

 Built in 1842, your accommodation is a well-appointed Victorian villa with stunning views over the River Ness and Cavell Gardens.
 All rooms have TV, hospitality tray, hairdryers and free wireless Internet.
 They also have available on request bathrobes, slippers, toothbrushes and toothpaste, iron and ironing board and DVD player.